Rodolfo Usigli

-Rodolfo Usigli (November 17, 1905 – June 18, 1979) was a Mexican playwright, essayist and diplomat.
+Rodolfo Usigli Wainer (November 17, 1905 – June 18, 1979) was a Mexican playwright, essayist, and diplomat.
 He has been called "the father of Mexican theater" and "playwright of the Mexican Revolution."
 In recognition of his work to articulate a national identity for Mexican theater, he was award the Premio Nacional de Ciencias y Artes (Mexican National Prize for Arts and Sciences) in 1972.

 Biography

 Usigli was born to an Italian father and a Polish mother in Mexico City.
-In his early childhood, he enjoyed many plays that his parents took him to.
-His father aspired him to go to music school, and Usigli spent a year in the National Conservatory of Music before deciding that his real passion was theater.
+In his early childhood, he enjoyed many plays to which his parents took him.
+His father aspired for him to go to music school, and Usigli spent a year in the National Conservatory of Music before deciding that his real passion was theater.
 He studied drama at the Yale School of Drama from 1935-1936 on a Rockefeller scholarship, later becoming a professor and diplomat.
-It was during his time as a diplomat in 1945 that he met George Bernard Shaw in London.
+During his time as a diplomat in 1945, he met George Bernard Shaw in London.
 After returning to Mexico from the U.S., he established the Midnight Theater and also became a member of the literary circle that formed around the journal Contemporary.
 During the 1930s, he directed radio dramas.

 Theatre

-Usigli’s theater focuses largely the history of Mexico and satirizing his contemporary Mexican society, and how the Mexican middle classes were betrayed, politically and socially, by the Mexican revolution.
+Usigli’s theatre focuses largely the history of Mexico and satirizing his contemporary Mexican society, and how the Mexican middle classes were betrayed, politically and socially, by the Mexican revolution.
 His plays reflect a sense of the hypocrisies of life after the revolution, both criticizing society and offering models to emulate.
 He called for a national theater movement that would reflect the truth of the Mexican experience and express the Mexican spirit.

-He is perhaps best known for his 1938 play El gesticulador (The Imposter), which critiqued social issues ravaging Mexico, such as misuse of power that the bureaucracy had got from the Revolution of 1910.
-The play was censored by the Mexican government banned, raising Usigli's reputation.
+He is perhaps best known for his 1938 play El gesticulador (The Imposter), which critiqued social issues ravaging Mexico, such as misuse of power that the bureaucracy had gotten from the Revolution of 1910.
+The play was censored by the Mexican government and banned, raising Usigli's reputation.

-In 1942 Usigli published another work of scathing quality.
-In Family Dinner at Home his intended target were the apex strata of the Mexican social structure.
+In 1942, Usigli published another work of scathing quality.
+In Family Dinner at Home, his intended targets were the apex strata of the Mexican social structure.
 Usigli experimented with crime fiction in the novel, Ensayo de un crimen (Rehearsal for a Crime), which in 1955 was adapted into a film, The Criminal Life of Archibaldo de la Cruz, by Luis Buñuel.
-Usigli also wrote several essays on history, art and theater.
+Usigli also wrote several essays on history, art, and theater.
 He was also an occasional poet, writing modest but interesting poems.

 The award-winning Usigli believed the objective of theatre was to tell the truth about society.
 He was known for his strong representation of women in plays.

 Usigli designed strong female characters in several of his plays.
 Two of Usigli's protégées, Rosario Castellanos and Luisa Josefina Hernández, became important female voices on the Mexican stage.
 He was also a strong influence on his pupil Jorge Ibargüengoitia and on Josefina Niggli.